 Issuer constraints will apply to the combined holdings of corporate notes and commercial paper holdings.

-Non-negotiable Certificates of Deposits
+Non-negotiable Certificates of Deposits (CD’s)

 Normal (term) non-negotiable CD’s can be purchased with financial institutions qualified by the Washington Public Deposit Protection Commission (PDPC).